philipturner/molecular-renderer/Documentation/Tests/tests-medium-atom-count.md

 Proof of concept of energy minimization using custom FIRE algorithm, proving there is no need for the built-in minimizer from OpenMM.
 Relies on GitHub gist.

+Use the same {100} reconstructed cube as the previous test.

 ## Key-Value SSD Caching

 > TODO: Implement in a future PR.